Skip to main content

 But the human mind does.
 The ego keeps a quiet account—of possession, of succession, of importance.

 And in that shift, we begin to measure ourselves through designations, authority, and control.
-Happiness, too, starts to lean on these fragile markers—as if they hold permanence in a world defined by constant change.
+Happiness, too, starts to lean on these fragile markers as if they hold permanence in an ever changing world.

 Perhaps the question, then, is not whether the chair will be taken.
 It always will be.